openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

  - The ML-KEM encapsulation algorithm is invoked to create an ML-KEM ciphertext together with an ML-KEM symmetric key share.

- - The encapsulation algorithm of an ECDH-KEM is invoked to create an ECC ciphertext together with an ECC symmetric key share.
+ - The encapsulation algorithm of an ECDH KEM is invoked to create an ECDH ciphertext together with an ECDH symmetric key share.

- - A Key-Encryption-Key (KEK) is computed as the output of a key combiner that receives as input both of the above created symmetric key shares and protocol binding information.
+ - A Key-Encryption-Key (KEK) is computed as the output of a key combiner that receives as input both of the above created symmetric key shares, the ECDH ciphertext, the ECDH public key, and the protocol binding information.

  - The session key for content encryption is then wrapped as described in {{RFC3394}} using AES-256 as algorithm and the KEK as key.

- - The PKESK package's algorithm-specific parts are made up of the ML-KEM ciphertext, the ECC ciphertext, and the wrapped session key.
+ - The PKESK packet's algorithm-specific parts are made up of the ML-KEM ciphertext, the ECDH ciphertext, and the wrapped session key.

-### Key combiner {#kem-key-combiner}
+### Key Combiner {#kem-key-combiner}

-For the composite KEM schemes defined in this document the procedure `multiKeyCombine` that is defined in [draft-ietf-openpgp-pqc-12] Section 4.2.1 MUST be used to compute the KEK that wraps a session key.
+For the composite KEM schemes defined in this document the procedure `multiKeyCombine` that is defined in {{Section 4.2.1 of I-D.draft-ietf-openpgp-pqc}} MUST be used to compute the KEK that wraps a session key.

-### Key generation procedure {#ecc-mlkem-generation}
+### Key Generation Procedure {#ecc-mlkem-generation}

-The implementation MUST independently generate the ML-KEM and the ECC component keys.
+The implementation MUST generate the ML-KEM and the ECDH component keys independently.
-ML-KEM key generation follows the specification [FIPS-203] and the artifacts are encoded as fixed-length octet strings as defined in {{mlkem-ops}}.
+ML-KEM key generation follows the specification in [FIPS-203], and the artifacts are encoded as fixed-length octet strings whose sizes are listed {{mlkem-ops}}.
-For ECC this is done following the relative specification in {{SP800-186}} or {{RFC5639}}, and encoding the outputs as fixed-length octet strings in the format specified in {{tab-ecdh-nist-artifacts}} or {{tab-ecdh-brainpool-artifacts}}.
+ECDH key generation follows the specification in {{SP800-186}} or {{RFC5639}}, and the artifacts are encoded as fixed-length octet strings whose sizes and format are listed in {{tab-ecdh-nist-artifacts}} or {{tab-ecdh-brainpool-artifacts}}.

-### Encryption procedure {#ecc-mlkem-encryption}
+### Encryption Procedure {#ecc-mlkem-encryption}

 The procedure to perform public-key encryption with an ML-KEM + ECDH composite scheme is as follows: